Bian-Sh/Unity-MecanimEventSystem/README.md

 ### Overview

-This is a highly practical, chain-programming style Animator event system that extends the functionality of the Animator through method extensions.
+* This is a highly practical, chain-programming style Animator event system that extends the functionality of the Animator through method extensions.

-With this system, you can now directly use `Animator.SetTarget(clipname,frame)` to specify which frame of an animation clip to insert an event.
+* With this system, you can now directly use `Animator.SetTarget(clipname,frame)` to specify which frame of an animation clip to insert an event.
 This solves the pain point of having to manually insert `AnimationEvents`, while the chain + Lambda approach makes the logic more concentrated, elegant, and easy to read and understand.

-The system supports `await/async` syntactic sugar calls.
-The author has only implemented `SetBoolAsync`, but others can be implemented as needed.
+* The system supports `await/async` syntactic sugar calls. you can implemented fit your needs see ref [AnimatorAwaitEx](https://github.com/Bian-Sh/Unity-MecanimEventSystem/blob/754b80c6142349556ec666ca99583b0922c947de/Assets/MecanimEventSystem/Runtime/Async/AnimatorAwaitEx.cs).

 The inserted events are divided into two types: